dame-is/cred.blue/README.md

 The **cred.blue** scoring methodology is intended to provide a helpful contextual analysis of the public data associated with an AT Protocol or Bluesky identity.
 The hope is that the scoring system might help incentivize healthier behaviors and activity patterns on the network.

-Future versions of cred.blue may include authenticated data analysis (for your personal AT Proto data that isn't public), a custom score/credibility tracking lexicon, and an in-app labeler for the Bluesky platform.
+Future versions of cred.blue may include authenticated data analysis (for your personal AT Proto data that isn't public), a custom score/tracking lexicon, and an in-app labeler for the Bluesky platform.

 ## The Scoring Methodology